Olivier Jean-Marie

 Olivier Christophe Hervé Jean-Marie (19 November 1960 – 13 May 2021) was a French animator, storyboard artist, and filmmaker.
 He was notable for his work on Oggy and the Cockroaches, Space Goofs, and Zig & Sharko.

 Jean-Marie died in his home of cancer at age 60.
 He had a wife, Agnes, and two daughters, Ianka and Julie.
+Jean-Marie was a loyal friend of Belgian animator and designer Jan Van Rijsselberge.